No matter the size of your business, you need a reliable arsenal of tools that’ll help you keep it running.

 (You can also hook it up with Corrello if you want to really supercharge your dashboard.)

 Want to see how you really spend your workday? iDoneThis allows you to enter in your daily tasks, and to see what everyone else on your team gets done, too.
 It’s less micro-managey than a true time-tracker, but it’s less invasive, too.
 (We’re not really into being invaded.)

 Sort of like an even more awesome IFTT, Zapier allows you to create hookups between the different apps you use, so they can communicate and dictate automatic actions.
-(For example, we have a HipChat chatroom that gets pinged every time someone signs up for Edgar.
-What’s HipChat?
-Find out two entries down…)
+(It also integrates with Edgar – check out some of the cool stuff you can do!)